 |University of Geneva||125|

-This was all about how to transfer universities in the UK?
-Want to transfer to a UK university for January 2022?
-Sign up for a free counseling session with a Leverage Edu and clear all your doubts.
+This was all about how to transfer universities in the UK.
+Want to transfer to a UK university in January 2023?
+Sign up for a free counselling session with Leverage Edu and clear all your doubts.